 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

-The Cystic Fibrosis Foundation (CFF) is committed to protecting your privacy.
+The Cystic Fibrosis Foundation (“CF Foundation” or “we”) is committed to protecting your privacy.
 This Privacy Statement explains the types of personal information we may collect from website visitors and other individuals with whom we interact, whether online or offline, why we collect it, and with whom we may share it.
 It also describes how we protect your personal information and how you can contact us with any questions.

-CFF is a nonprofit organization whose mission is to cure cystic fibrosis (CF) and to provide all people with the disease the opportunity to lead full, productive lives by funding research and drug development, promoting individualized treatment, and ensuring access to high-quality, specialized care.
+CF Foundation is a nonprofit organization whose mission is to cure cystic fibrosis and to provide all people with CF the opportunity to lead long, fulfilling lives by funding research and drug development, partnering with the CF community, and advancing high-quality, specialized care.

-The information you provide helps us to deliver patient-centered programs and continue our work to improve the quality of life for those with CF. We value the input of our community and are committed to ensuring that we are utilizing the personal information that we receive as stated in this Privacy Statement, in furtherance of our mission.
+The information we collect helps us to deliver patient-centered programs and continue our work to improve the quality of life for those with CF. We value the input of our community and are committed to ensuring that we are utilizing this personal information as stated in this Privacy Statement, in furtherance of our mission.

-You are welcome to make use of the educational content on the Site without providing any personal information.
-However, you may choose to provide us with personal information via the Site.
-For example, if you choose to register for a CFF account in order to make donations, get involved as a volunteer, attend events, request information, apply for a grant, or similar activities, you will need to provide certain personal information such as name, address, telephone number, email address, health information or other descriptive information.
+You are welcome to make use of the educational content on the Site without providing certain personal information.
+However, we collect any personal information you choose to provide us.
+For example, if you choose to register to make donations, get involved as a volunteer, attend events, request information, apply for a grant, or similar activities, you will need to provide certain personal information such as name, address, telephone number, email address, health information or other descriptive information.

-If you choose to use a credit card or PayPal account to make donations or pay to attend events, you will need to submit your credit card or PayPal data through the Site.
-(If you prefer, you can send a check instead of donating online.)
+We also collect financial account information you provide us, such as credit card number or banking information.
+For example, if you choose to use a credit card, write a check, or use another type of payment account to make donations or pay to attend events, you will need to submit your credit card or other payment data to us.

 Our Site may create opportunities for you to share information with others through message boards, blogs, apps, etc. Please remember any information you disclose in these areas becomes public information.
 Therefore, please exercise discretion in deciding what information to post or share.